 Real Time Messaging (RTM)

-The Real Time Messaging (RTM) API is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as users.
+The Legacy Real Time Messaging (RTM) API is a WebSocket-based API that allows you to receive events from Slack in real time and to send messages as users.

 If you prefer events to be pushed to your app, we recommend using the HTTP-based Events API instead.
-The Events API contains some events that aren't supported in the RTM API (like app_home_opened event), and it supports most of the event types in the RTM API.
+The Events API contains some events that aren't supported in the Legacy RTM API (such as the app_home_opened event), and it supports most of the event types in the Legacy RTM API.
 If you'd like to use the Events API, you can use the Python Slack Events Adaptor.

-The RTMClient allows apps to communicate with the Slack RTM API.
+The RTMClient allows apps to communicate with the Legacy RTM API.

 Configuring the RTM API

-Events using the RTM API must use a classic Slack app (with a plain bot scope).
+Events using the Legacy RTM API must use a Slack app with a plain bot

-Also, even if the Slack app configuration pages encourage you to upgrade to the newer permission model, don't upgrade it and keep using the "classic" bot permission.
+scope, you can use those credentials.
+If you don't and need to use the Legacy RTM API, you can create a Slack app here.
+Even if the Slack app configuration pages encourage you to upgrade to a newer permission model, don't upgrade it and continue using the "classic" bot permission.

 Connecting to the RTM API